GoogleCloudPlatform/cloud-code-intellij/kubernetes/docs/faq.md

 First, follow [these](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html)
 instructions to enable a command-line launcher.
 Then launch the IDE from the terminal.

-For example, to launch IntelliJ IDEA on OSX from the terminal, navigate to the project you wish to open, then execute:
+For example, to launch IntelliJ IDEA on OSX or Linux from the terminal, navigate to the project you wish to open, then execute:

 `idea .`